mwarning/KadNode/misc/manpage.md

 Typically there are two KadNode instances involved.

 One node announces a domain, e.g. mynode.p2p.
 The other node looks for the IP address of the announcing node.
 Authentication happens via TLS, which in turn uses X509 certificates.
-This is the same as HTTPS, but without a HTTP session.

 ```
-kadnode --tls-server-cert mynode.crt,mynode.key
+kadnode --announce mynode.p2p --tls-server-cert mynode.crt,mynode.key
 ```

-KadNode will announce the common name field inside the certificate.
-No --announce is needed in this case.

 As an alternative, ownerhip can be proven using a HTTPS server running on the same host.
-In this case, KadNode only needs to announce the domain:
+In this case, KadNode itself does not need certificates, but needs to announce the HTTPS port:

 ```
 kadnode --announce mynode.p2p:443